 These regressions also serve as a test on the risk of measurement error in the data.
-While Fig. 4 (A-D) was reassuring that misclassification errors were not driving our results, we are also concerned about reporting errors (as illustrated by the well-known fact that source and destination reports of the same trade flow show discrepancies).
+While Figure 4 (A-D) was reassuring that misclassification errors were not driving our results, we are also concerned about reporting errors (as illustrated by the well-known fact that source and destination reports of the same trade flow show discrepancies).
 If measurement error explains our results, we would expect that the probability estimates to fluctuate erratically with no trend over time.
 They actually show a smooth trend, which is more consistent with gradual entry of new products and exit of old ones.

-We first fit following linear probability models of the following form where $\beta_t$ is the coefficient of interest, t = 1999, 2000, ...2010.
-Fig. 6 reports the sequence of $\beta_t$ 's, (which are all precisely estimated) which are the probabilities of being a top 20 good in year t, conditional on being a top good in 1998.
-The decline in the probability of being in the top 20
+We first fit following linear probability models of the following form where β_t is the coefficient of interest, t = 1999, 2000,...
+2010.
+Figure 6 reports the sequence of β_t 's, (which are all precisely estimated) which are the probabilities of being a top 20 good in year t, conditional on being a top good in 1998.
+The decline in the probability of being in the top 20 goods is smooth, which suggests that measurement error is not solely driving our results.
+This result is robust to alternative cutoffs of Top 5 and Top 10, as shown in the appendix figures indicated.

-$$y{g,c,t} = \alpha + \beta_t \cdot 1\{Top{g,c,1998}\} + \mu{g,c,t},$$ (2)
+(2) $$y{g,c,t} = \alpha + \beta_t \cdot 1\{Top{g,c,1998}\} + \mu{g,c,t},$$